material-components/material-components-web/packages/mdc-notched-outline/README.md

 Method Signature | Description
 --- | ---
-`notch(activateNotch: boolean)` | Adds remove the outline notched selector if activateNotch is true.
-Updates the component to activate/deactivate notched outline.
+`notch(activateNotch: boolean)` | Adds the outline notched selector and updates the notched outline path if activateNotch is true.
+Will remove the notched selector otherwise.
 `updateSvgPath(notchWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element based on the given notchWidth and the RTL context.